bzerangue/dwelo_ha_integration/README.md

-# Dwelo Custom Integration for Home Assitant
+# Dwelo Custom Integration for Home Assistant

 This repo provides an integration to the [Dwelo](https://dwelo.com/) API for [Home Assistant](https://www.home-assistant.io/).